alelavelli/rust-fullstack-web-application/README.md

 ## Frontend

-> A little disclamer before reading the frontend description: this is my first experience in writing a Rust frontend with `yew`.
+> A little disclaimer before reading the frontend description: this is my first experience in writing a Rust frontend with `yew`.
 > I decided to do not use external visual crates for nicer components but to leverage only the base yew crate.
 > I wanted to focus on the application logic instead of UI.
 >